cinemascience/cinema_explorer/readme.md

-# Cinema::Explorer, a general viewer for Cinema, Spec D
+# Cinema::Explorer, a general viewer for Cinema

-This is a general viewer for all Cinema Databases following Specification D.
+This is a general viewer for all Cinema Databases following the [current Cinema specification](https://github.com/cinemascience/cinema/blob/master/specs/dietrich/01/cinema_specD_v012.pdf).

 # Usage
 The viewer consists of a main ``html`` file, accompanying ``javascript``, ``css`` and ``json`` files, and several external dependencies.
 There are two ways to use this viewer: